-The activities performed within the program support the protection, restoration, and enhancement of self-sustaining native species populations in Colorado.
+The activities performed within the program also support the protection, restoration, and enhancement of self-sustaining native species populations in Colorado.
 Activities conducted to benefit species may include, but are not limited to, conducting surveys and monitoring to determine status of species, developing conservation or recovery plans, monitoring populations for potential diseases, and investigating reproductive success and survival of individuals.
-These activities are conducted by CPW and in partnership with federal land and wildlife management agencies, state and local governments, non-governmental organizations, and private landowners.

-In this FY 2021-22 investment proposal, CPW is requesting funding consistent with the prior year.
 This funding will support a number of different projects and species.
-CPW will expand the management of cutthroat trout populations; improve habitat for the Lesser Prairie Chicken; and implement additional bat monitoring activities.
+CPW will expand the management of cutthroat trout populations; continue monitoring and habitat assessments for alpine-obligate species; and implement additional bat monitoring activities, particularly since the detection in Colorado of the fungus that causes the disease White-nose Syndrome in 2022.
 CPW will also initiate an ongoing program to help prevent prairie dog colonies from "plaguing out" - essentially being wiped out by disease.
-Supporting prairie dog populations also supports species that rely heavily or entirely on prairie dogs for food, including the Black-footed Ferret.
+Supporting prairie dog populations also supports species that rely heavily or entirely on prairie dogs for food, including the black-footed ferret.

-Listed below are potential species that will benefit from these activities throughout the year.
-However, other native species may be added to the research and evaluation activities throughout the year:
+Listed below are potential species that benefit from these activities throughout the year: